gleam-lang/website/cheatsheets/gleam-for-php-users.md

 ```

 Despite being similar to read and comprehend, the PHP code creates a session
-object, and calls the authorize method of the session object.
-That session
+object, and calls the authorize method of the session object: That session
 object then returns another object, say an `AuthorizedUser` object - you don't
 know by looking at the code what object gets returned.
 However you know it must
-implement a successFlash method.
-At the last step of the chain `redirect` is
+implement a `setSuccessFlash` method.
+At the last step of the chain `redirect`
-called on an object returned from `setFailureFlash`.
+is called on an object returned from `setFailureFlash`.

 In the Gleam code the request data is piped into `session.new()`'s first
 argument and that return value is piped further down.
 It is readability sugar